 As we move into this uncharted phase of social distancing, many of us are trying to figure out how to balance working from home and boosting child development (with minimal meltdowns).
 It’s tough!
 Here are some quick tips to help your family get into a productive, positive daily groove without screens.

-Routines are at the heart of this relief—they bring motivation, productivity, comfort, and even relaxation.
+Routines bring motivation, productivity, comfort, and even relaxation.
 And musical routines can help secure healthy morning and evenings to jumpstart your family’s school year success.

 Predictable routines can help to turn the typical chaos of school/work mornings into more of a comforting pattern.
 It’s not about taking away freedom or choice, it’s about funneling everyone’s energies into productive activities.
 After all, each person has the same things to accomplish: wake up, eat something, brush teeth, get dressed, gather belongings, and head out the door.

 At Kindermusik®, we often think about life from a musical perspective.
 A busy morning should resemble a well-executed dance, with everyone doing the right moves at the right time.
 And the best way to set the mood for a dance?
 A happy tune, of course!
 Here are some bouncy Kindermusik tunes you might consider playing each morning.
 They will quickly make the annoying chime of your alarm a dim memory.

 A morning song can become the glue that holds your family together as you busily accomplish what needs to be done.
 It’s a predictable cue that gets everyone on the right track as they begin the day, and its familiarity immediately unlocks the comfort associated with routine.